You are using the member interface.

 Helena Norberg-Hodge

-Linguist, author, filmmaker, and pioneer of the new economy movement
+Author, filmmaker, linguist, and pioneer of the new economy movement.

 Helena is the director of Local Futures, is a linguist, author and filmmaker.
 With decades of experience in indigenous cultures, she has been promoting re-indigenisation or localisation while raising awareness about the disastrous impact of the global consumer culture.